auxfix/testLines/README.md

 # testLines
-test project to try unit testing in rEACT
+test project to try unit testing in rEACT.
+And new webpack